siddarthudayakumar/Pebble-Sample/README.md

 # Pebble-Sample
-Trying out the Pebble SDK using the guide from Pebble Dev site.
-Here is a sample watchface
+This repo contains a sample Pebble Smartwatch wathface.

+I created this watchface by following the instructions from the Pebble Developer's site.
+This is more or less a straight forward reproduction of the instructions.
+Will be uploading a different, original watchface when I get more experience with the SDK.